jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 	* Fork, edit/improve, share is the mantra
 	* GitHub is the platform

+Absolute URLs are recommended for items that would otherwise have issues with loading into Code-Edit-View.

+Everything in Jaanga is written in client-side JavaScript.

 ### Various Other Coding Quirks

 * CSS tags are in alphabetical order